DIVE4Data/DIVE/README.md

 * This project may be covered by pending or granted patents.
 The authors reserve all rights under applicable patent laws.
 * The use of this software does **not grant any rights to use patented inventions**.
 * For commercial licensing or patent-related inquiries, please contact the authors directly.

+## 🛡️ Disclaimer
+* DIVE is provided as a research tool and is under active development.
+While we strive for reliability, we do not provide warranties or guarantees.
+Please use it responsibly and at your own discretion.